georgeerol/DeepLearningDroneSimulator/README.md

     output_layer = separable_conv2d_batchnorm(input_layer, filters, strides)
     return output_layer
 ```
 One separable convolution layer is used for each Encoder.
-The encoding layers uses convo
+The encoding layers use convolution to help it find objects in a image regardless of where the object is located.

 ###### Decoder code snippet
 ```python